jaikiran10790/AdCampaign/ReadMe.txt

 This document explains steps to run the application locally step wise:

 -> Import the project as an existing maven project and build it.

+   P.S.
+The project is configured to use java 1.8 by default.

 -> Add the project onto your localhost server and run it.
 -> The project consists of Integration tests which can help hit the resource classes which implement the functionality in CampaignResourceClientTest class.